Profirator/project-config/docs/configure.md

 	sudo service nginx start

 ### Swarm Mode

+Current setup is designed to run on single machine.
+Swarm is used so it can be extended later to a true cluster setup.

 Services are really just “containers in production”.
 So it takes some time for containers to be up.
 Use below command to enable swarm mode and make your current machine a swarm manager.
 Before we can use the “docker stack deploy” command we first run: sometimes IP tables need to be flushed.
 If it looks like that dockers are not able to connect, try this: